armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-45.md

 ---

-### Fix
+### Fixes
-handles every type of exception when creating the kubernetes api client.
+- Handles every type of exception when creating the kubernetes api client.